OBJ breaks ankle as beat-up Giants fall to 0-5

 Beckham was carted off the field Sunday after suffering the injury with about four minutes remaining in the loss, which dropped the Giants to 0-5.
 He had gone up for a catch and fell awkwardly to the ground, and Chargers players immediately called for medical help.

 He was the fourth Giants wide receiver to be injured against the Chargers.
-Brandon Marshall was carted off in the second quarter with an ankle injury just moments after Sterling Shepard limped off the field with an ankle injury.
+Brandon Marshall was carted off in the second quarter with an ankle injury just moments after Sterling Shepard limped off the field with a sprained ankle.
 Both Marshall and Shepard were ruled out for the second half.

 Dwayne Harris also left on a cart early in the third quarter with a fractured foot.